 As a remote treatment, NewSmile is a primarily cosmetic treatment.
 It’s limited, by design, to treating mild-to-moderate cases of teeth crowding and spacing, along with some minor bite issues.
 With NewSmile, you’ll simply wear your aligners for 22 hours per day to gently shift your teeth to their aligned positions.
 NewSmile’s dental team will supervise your treatment remotely, and you can expect your new smile within 4–6 months.

-NewSmile was founded in Vancouver, B.C., and currently operates in the U.S. and Canada.
+NewSmile was founded in Vancouver, B.C., and currently operates in the U.S., Canada, and the UK.
 A combination of low prices and high-quality treatment has laid a solid foundation for their future growth.

 How Do I Get Started?